0xAdiyat/STYLEsnap/README.md

 > and send a [pull request](https://github.com/0xAdiyat/STYLEsnap/pulls).
 I welcome and encourage all pull requests.
 It usually takes me within 24-48 hours to respond to any issue or request.

 > [!NOTE]
-> At first I thought of doing things from scratch through google provided rest api.
-As sadly there is no official package released by google for flutter yet.
+> At first I thought of doing things from scratch through the provided rest API by Google.
+Sadly there was no official package released by Google for Flutter yet.
 > Then I stumbled upon this awesome package called [flutter_gemini](https://pub.dev/packages/flutter_gemini).
-Thus changed my mind to use it instead, as my main goal was to test the api's performance and flexibility anyway :p
+Therefore I switched my mind to making use of it instead, as my main goal was to test the API's performance and flexibility anyway :p
 >
 > Image credit in the image & preview-video -> unsplash.com